jlulloav/favorites_movie_trailers/README.md

 # Favorites Movie Trailers

-Favorites Movie Trailers is a python application that create or update an HTML file called favorites_movie.html based on a list of movie object.
+Favorites Movie Trailers is a python application that create or update an HTML file called favorites_movie_trailers.html based on a movie-object list.

 ## Table of contents